isabella232/hubot-look-at-this-graph/README.md

 ## Sample Interaction

 ```
-user1>> hubot graph me -1day vmpooler.usage.avg
+user1>> hubot look at this graph -1day vmpooler.usage.avg
 hubot>> http://graphite.example.com/render?target=vmpooler.usage.avg&from=-1day&format=png
 ```

 ## All Commands

- - `hubot graph me vmpooler.running.*` - show a graph for a graphite query using a target
+ - `hubot look at this graph vmpooler.running.*` - show a graph for a graphite query using a target
- - `hubot graph me -1h vmpooler.running.*` - show a graphite graph with a target and a from time
+ - `hubot look at this graph -1h vmpooler.running.*` - show a graphite graph with a target and a from time
- - `hubot graph me -6h..-1h vmpooler.running.*` - show a graphite graph with a target and a time range
+ - `hubot look at this graph -6h..-1h vmpooler.running.*` - show a graphite graph with a target and a time range
- - `hubot graph me -6h..-1h foo.bar.baz + summarize(bar.baz.foo,"1day")` - show a graphite graph with multiple targets
+ - `hubot look at this graph -6h..-1h foo.bar.baz + summarize(bar.baz.foo,"1day")` - show a graphite graph with multiple targets

 ## Running tests